 Where do Medical Assistants Typically Work?

-Generally, one tends to find medical assistants working in clinics, either a private or public one.
+Generally, one tends to find medical assistants working in clinics, either private or public.
 They are also found in hospitals and a handful of other medical environments.

-The Bureau of Labor Statistics revealed that 58% of medical assistants work in a physician’s office, 15% are found in state, local or private hospitals, and 9% work in outpatient facilities.
+The Bureau of Labor Statistics revealed that 58% of medical assistants work in a physician’s office, 15% are in state, local, or private hospitals, and 9% work in outpatient facilities.

 4 percent of medical assistants work in chiropractic services.